Friday, September 23, 2022

 Loss

-The death of a mentor can leave you feeling lost and uncertain.
-But it's important to remember that your mentor would want you to continue on your journey, to keep growing and learning.
+When a mentor leaves this world, it's easy to feel adrift and unsure.
+Let's remember that your mentor would want you to continue and keep growing creatively.